iiumschedule/iium_schedule/README.md

 - Export as an image (so you can set it as lockscreen)
 - Customize schedule (ie: Change colours etc.)
 - Browse for subjects.
+- Add final exam (and can be exported to calendar)
 - See more features in planned in [issues](https://github.com/iqfareez/iium_schedule/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)

 ## Releases